cmrobotics/example-robot-framework-ros2/README.md

 PYTHONPATH=${PYTHONPATH}:`pwd`/src ./scripts/dummy_testing --help
 ```

+### TurtleSim Example
+To run the Turtlesim example

 ### Combining Reports
 To merge the multiple reports (the `.xml` files) use the `rebot` tool provided with the Robot Framework package.
 ```bash